Severe heatwave warning – Read more about care recommendations

 Click arrows for more information and links to resources

-Clarity on everyone’s role and responsibilities can help the process run smoothly and increase the overall efficacy of the AHA.
+Work with the general practice and support understanding of everyone’s role and responsibilities.
+Clear communication and collaboration help the process run smoothly and increase the overall success of the AHA.

-Below is a list of accessible resources created to help individuals with ID to improve access primary care, advocate for support and understand important preventative health measures.
+The Easy English resources below can help individuals, families and support teams understand and complete an Annual Health Assessment. improve access to primary care, advocate for support and understand important preventative health measures.

-This is an Easy English resource that helps explain the importance of Annual Health Assessments.
+The Big Health Check is an Easy English resource that helps explain the importance of Annual Health Assessments.

-It talks through how to book, prepare for and attend an Annual Health Assessment.
+The resource can be provided to patients to guide them through how to book, prepare for and attend an Annual Health Assessment.

 The resource is available in English, Korean, Vietnamese, Chinese and Indonesian.